costasiella/costasiella_docs/source/sysadmin/setup_production_environment.rst

 In case you're looking to evaluate Costasiella, the guide on setting up a local development environment might be a bit quicker.
 However, never use that setup on a production system.
 It's not secure enough, doesn't scale well when it comes to performance and will be hard to maintain.

-For a production system, there are just a number some components that need to be installed and configured to get Costasiella up and running.
+For a production system, there are a number of components that need to be installed and configured to get Costasiella up and running.
-No way around it unfortunately.
+No way around it.

 Preparation
 --------------